 Siddhartha Thakur, Ph.D.

 North Carolina State University

-Eduardo Gutierrez, Ph.D., Chris Gunter, Ph.D.Summary
+Eduardo Gutierrez, Ph.D., Chris Gunter, Ph.D.Resources

 To provide fresh, healthy and safe produce to consumers, we need to find effective and efficient practices that will allow us to continue farming with limited resources and land availability.
 Sustainable farming practices have, at their core, an integration of crops and livestock, recycling of nutrients and the well-being of humans and the environment.
 These farming practices increase crop productivity and environmental stewardship, though knowledge gaps exist specific to the presence and/or removal of a vegetative buffer zone (VBZ) between animal production areas (APA) and produce fields and the potential relationship for pathogen transfer.
 This proposal will evaluate the effectiveness in reducing or eliminating movement of Shiga toxin-producing Escherichia coli (STEC) and Salmonella from APAs to adjacent produce fields by establishing a fast-growing and cost-effective VBZ between these areas within a 1–2 year growing season.
 Our proposal is unique and based on data collected from previous CPS- and USDA-funded projects.
 Our proposed study will: 1- determine the risks associated with the presence of VBZ as barriers and/or sources of pathogen transmission between APA and produce fields, 2- determine whether pathogen movement into produce fields increases with removal of VBZ, and 3- determine if the proposed strategy is a tangible solution for growers facing these co-management practices.